rezgauche/nervous-tiger/content/pages/posts/debunking.md

 Nutritive.‘Hey You,’[Whatshadoing](https://vimeo.com/7315956)
 the non-dual\ gig attempt about - ‘Whatshadoing’ starts at 02:32.

-once within the non-dual frame , when there is not a specific correctness to be found or even rubric to formulate off of, how to be able to know, what you are doing(what the aim is, when the technology at use is radical acceptance?)##### COOPERATIVE## DEBUNKING THE MYTH #05COOPERATIVEI’m thinking about changing the way the workplace that has been established as a curated project, into a cooperative.
+once within the non-dual frame , when there is not a specific correctness to be found or even rubric to formulate off of, how to be able to know, what you are doing(what the aim is, when the technology at use is radical acceptance?)

+##### COOPERATIVE

+## DEBUNKING THE MYTH #05

+COOPERATIVE

+I’m thinking about changing the way the workplace that has been established as a curated project, into a cooperative.
 My research about commons has brought me to a splace where I’d like to start an experiment with this workspace/gallery.
 I’m interested in sharing with persons that want to share the responsibilities, risks and benefits.
 At this moment I’m thinking about a modus operandi that can be summed up in:a person that needs to rent a space, can do so through my Smartbe.be activity.
 In that sense I can invoice the organisation/person and with that budget create artistic employment for myself and participants when doing artistic work.
 This means in practice that most persons that I know, are not able to provide for such a space, because to arrive at a minimum 35,23 euro netto salary that only covers the costs and rent of the space, an invoice of 84,18\* euro inclusive 21% tax and 6,5% administration costs has to be made per day for using such a space. [(source)](https://docs.google.com/presentation/d/1pnObtI5n9FnKrIer7jNJn2qWnd1QMKYp5Na4TH2VI-s/edit?usp=sharing)

 [](https://docs.google.com/presentation/d/1pnObtI5n9FnKrIer7jNJn2qWnd1QMKYp5Na4TH2VI-s/edit?usp=sharing)connecting with a decentralised autonomous organisation.
 Organising the space through ethereum based Smart contracts and interacting with the [Motion token ](https://app.tryroll.com/token/MOTION)developed by Marlon Barrios Solano from [dance-tech.net](http://www.dance-tech.net/).
 This would in practice mean that the gallery space develops a contract that can be exchanged.
 A clear convention regarding liabilities and regulations regarding the rental contract and utility bills, and all other terms and conditions related to access, use and care of the space and its communal areas, need to be included in the protocol of providing a non-curated, non-commercial, non-institutional, common workspace for artistic research and presentation on a distributed ledger through a ethereum based smart contract.